Alex3Studios/SpaceBlast/README.md

 ### Running the game

-Click on the build file, choose your preferred screen resolution and graphics quality and run it.
+Click on the build file, choose your preferred screen resolution and graphics quality and finally run it by pressing `Play!`.

 #### Example of gameplay